What Are The Most Popular Devices For Reading Ebooks?

 They can access their e-textbooks while completing assignments on their laptop or, perhaps for some, a desktop computer.

-But when you look at different countries and regions, such as Canada and the US, tablets are more popular.
+However, tablets are more popular in different countries and regions, such as Canada and the US.

-What is no surprise, however, is that dedicated e-readers rate quite low in six of the eight surveys.
+What is no surprise, however, is that dedicated e-readers rate relatively low in six of the eight surveys.

-The use of e-reading devices like the Kindle is especially low in Europe and Asia, where smartphones seem to be the most popular device.
+The use of devices like the Kindle is especially low in Europe and Asia, where smartphones seem to be the most popular choice.

 While it is difficult to find data for Africa, the Guardian reported the results of one survey.